Start A Chapter

 Starting A Chapter

-140 million children in the world are orphaned.
+150 million children in the world are orphaned.
 They live without parents either in overburdened orphanages or alone on the streets.
 In the U.S. alone, more than a half million children live in foster homes, 60% of whom are 0-12 years old.
-They are young, vulnerable kids who need parents.
-Even the best temporary placements never beat permanent, loving families.
+Research continually shows that children raised in permanent families have better life outcomes than their peers raised in foster care or institutions.

 Gift of Adoption inspires adoption by making funds available to people who need financial support to complete their adoptions.
-The cost of adoption varies from $10,000-$40,000 or more, with the average adoption ranging from $25,000 to $35,000.
+The cost of adoption varies with the average adoption ranging from $25,000 to $45,000.
 Most people who are starting families or raising young children simply do not have that kind of money sitting in the bank, waiting to be spent.
 And, sadly, the fear of not being able to afford adoption often prevents many prospective adoptive parents from starting the process.
 Fundraising by chapters provides the money that funds adoption grants.

 Why are chapters needed?